How secure are NFC terminals?

 NFC security features

 NFC technology may appear to be more vulnerable to hackers since it facilitates the exchange of sensitive data that could be stolen while being transmitted “through the air.”
-But in application, NFC offers increased protections.
+But in application, NFC actually offers increased protections.

 Here are three primary features of NFC security:

 - User Initiation.
-The user must initiate the transaction between their device and the NFC-enabled terminal, and usually provide secondary verification like a PIN code, fingerprint, or facial recognition in order to complete the transaction.
+The user must initiate the transaction between their device and the NFC-enabled terminal and usually provide secondary verification like a PIN code, fingerprint or facial recognition in order to complete the transaction.

 - Secure element validation.
 This is similar to the validation process for EMV chip cards.
 After a connection is established between the NFC terminal and the customer’s device or contactless card, the secure element chip within the device or card must validate the purchase.
-The transaction can only be complete after validation.
+The transaction can only be completed after validation.
 Instead of transferring card data between the card/device and the reader, a unique digital signature is assigned to every payment.

 What are the risks to NFC security?